Your first few weeks at uni are not all that different from your first few weeks in Kindergarten.

 As daunting and uncomfortable small talk can be at times, what have you got to lose?

 And if you get stuck for talking points, EVERYBODY at Uni Newcastle can relate to being attacked by mosquitoes.
 Or not finding a park.

 Hey look, you’ve got things in common already!

 Yes, there is a club called N.U.D.E.S.
 No – it’s not what you think.

-The Newcastle University Diving and Exploration Society is just one of the many, many clubs and societies you can join at UON.
+The Newcastle University Diving and Exploration Society is just one of the many, many clubs and societies you can join at Uni Newcastle.

 By joining a club you’re basically throwing yourself into a giant pool of a potential friends.

-Amnesty International, hip hop, vegetarian, yoga, exchange student network, cheerleading, the Labor club, and mountaineering are just a few of the clubs you’re able to join.
-Not to mention the expansive number of sporting and religious groups too.
+Environment, dance, Dungeons & Dragons, sign language, international student, arm-wrestling, cheerleading, and quidditch are just a few of the University of Newcastle Student Association (UNSA) clubs you’re able to join.
+Not to mention the expansive number of sporting, political and religious groups too.